 In our VIB-based encoder design, we compress the multi-view feature $\mathbf{x}\in \mathbb{R}^{M\times d}$ into a low-dimensional latent representation $\mathbf{z} \in \mathbb{R}^k$.
-Following the IB principle, we aim to minimize the mutual information $ I(\mathbf{x};\mathbf{z})$ (weighted by $\beta$) to limit bandwidth usage while ensuring $\mathbf{z}$ retains sufficient information about $\mathbf{x}$ for accurately predicting $\mathbf{y}$.
+Following the IB principle, we maintain a small mutual information $\beta I(\mathbf{x};\mathbf{z})$ to limit bandwidth usage while retaining sufficient information about $\mathbf{x}$ for accurate prediction of $\mathbf{y}$.
 To optimize the utilization of the limited information budget, we impose approximate row-orthogonality on the encoder's weight matrix $\mathbf{W}$.
 The proposition \ref{proposition:vib_orthogonal} shows that if $\mathbf{W}\mathbf{W}^\top$ is close to an identity matrix, the variance of each latent coordinate remains close to the average $\frac{1}{k}\operatorname{Tr}(\mathbf{W}\Sigma_x\mathbf{W}^\top)$.
 Consequently, no latent dimension collapses to near-zero variance, thereby avoiding redundancy in the latent representation.

-\begin{proposition} Let \(\mathbf{W}\in\mathbb{R}^{k\times d}\) denote the weight matrix of a Variational Information Bottleneck (VIB) encoder layer.
+\begin{proposition} Let \(\mathbf{W}\in\mathbb{R}^{k\times d}\) denote the weight matrix of the Variational Information Bottleneck (VIB) encoder layer.
 Assume the approximate orthogonality condition

 where \(\mathbf{I}_k\) denotes the \(k\times k\) identity matrix and \(\boldsymbol{\Delta}\) is a symmetric perturbation matrix satisfying \(\|\boldsymbol{\Delta}\| \le \varepsilon\) for a small \(\varepsilon>0\).
 Let \(\mathbf{x}\in\mathbb{R}^d\) be an input vector with covariance \(\Sigma_x = \mathrm{Cov}(\mathbf{x})\).
 Define the latent representation \(\mathbf{z} = \mathbf{W}\mathbf{x}\), and let \(a_i = \mathbf{w}_i \Sigma_x \mathbf{w}_i^\top\) represent the variance along the \(i\)th latent dimension, where \(\mathbf{w}_i\) is the \(i\)th row of \(\mathbf{W}\).
 Define the average variance \(T = \frac{1}{k}\sum_{i=1}^k a_i = \frac{1}{k}\operatorname{Tr}(\mathbf{W}\Sigma_x\mathbf{W}^\top)\).
 Then, the minimum variance satisfies